 - Attach the paddle attachment to your standing mixer and slowly mix all ingredients on low speed.
 Drizzle in milk, then add honey and butter and continue to mix well.

 - Turn mixer to medium speed and add each egg, one at a time until incorporated.
-Once all the eggs are added, mix dough for 1 minute until all ingredients are well combined.
+Once all the eggs are added, mix dough for 1 minute on medium-high speed until all ingredients are well combined.
 The batter will be sticky and soft (not like normal bread dough).

 - Grease an 8.5 x 4.5" loaf pan and gently pour dough into the pan without deflating it.
 Cover with plastic wrap and place in warm spot to rise for 90-120 minutes.